microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ## Introduction

-Welcome on board to building your own declarative agent!
-This is the easiest way to get a tailor made AI assistant supported by Microsoft 365 Copilot by just giving instructions or the necessary data for it to focus on.
-These specilist agents are here to give you the focused experience you need in your workspace.
+Declarative agents leverage the same scalable infrastructure and platform of Microsoft 365 Copilot, tailored specifically to meet focus on a special area of your needs.
+They function as subject matter experts in a specific area or business need, allowing you to use the same interface as a standard Microsoft 365 Copilot chat while ensuring they focus exclusively on the specific task at hand.

+Welcome on board to building your own declarative agent ☺️!
 Let's dive in and make your Copilot work magic!

 In this lab you will start out building a declarative agent using Teams Toolkit with a default template used in the tool.
 This is to help you get started with something.
 Next, you will modify your agent to be focused on a geo location game.